niw/iOS18NeuralEngineBugTestApp/README.md

 -------

-If there is a model that has following pattern, when predication is executed on Neural Engine, likely the result would cause a zero value in the output tensor.
+If there is a model that has following pattern, when predication is executed on Neural Engine, likely the result would be broken and have many zero values in the output tensor.

 1. Convolution
 2. Pooling